 Safety data also shows how certain kinds of situations are most common in bus accident injuries.
-The above fact sheet also shows that about half of school bus crash injuries involve cases where buses were in a head-on collision.
-In terms of what buses are doing at the time of the crash, traveling straight ahead is the top category, followed by left terms, an especially dangerous type of traffic activity that requires special care on the part of the driver.
+The above fact sheet shows that about half of school bus crash injuries involve cases where buses were in a head-on collision.
+In terms of what buses are doing at the time of the crash, traveling straight ahead is the top category, followed by left turns, an especially dangerous type of traffic activity that requires special care on the part of the driver.

 Types of Bus Accidents

 However, some reports are suggesting that these numbers might be skewed because of the NHTSA’s definition of what constitutes a “motor coach” vehicle.
-This 2011 report in USA Today shows how some bus accident statistics might be distorted, which may lead to under-reporting of certain types of crashes.
+A 2011 report in USA Today shows how some bus accident statistics might be distorted, which may lead to under-reporting of certain types of crashes.

 Who Is Liable For A Bus Accident?

 There are broad types of third-party responsibility in bus accidents that are related to any potential negligence or inattention to public safety.
-Tour companies or other bus operating companies can be found liable, in situations where drivers or other staff members have not been properly licensed, screened or trained, or where specific safety protocols have not been set up or followed.
+Tour companies or other bus operating companies can be found liable in situations where drivers or other staff members have not been properly licensed, screened or trained, or where specific safety protocols have not been set up or followed.